0xbrayo/aw-watcher-input-rs/README.md

    - Add visualization tools similar to the Python implementation
    - Improve error handling and performance
    - Add optional detailed key logging (with privacy considerations)
+   - Extend the grab feature to more platforms where possible

 ### Contributing